justinnnlo/launch_school/teaching_lessons/rb101/other/loops.md

 Loops are Ruby constructs that repetitively execute the code within them until the loop is broken.
 At the end of a loop, if it isn't broken it'll continue execution at the top of the loop.
 A loop is broken when the condition is met.

-## What is the anatomy of a loop?

-A loop has 4 components:
-- A way to execute the code repeatedly
-- A way to break the loop
-- Counter
-- A way to retrieve the current value

 ## What loop constructs do we have available?

 - `loop`